 4. Temperature resistance

-The highest possible operating temperature of glass is 200 °C and it’s significantly higher compared to polycarbonate (120 °C).
-Glass transition temperature of polycarbonate sheet is 148 °C, meaning the material softens gradually above this point.
-If the application requires higher temperature resistance, glass is a better choice for the application.
-However, glass is a poor thermal conductor and rapid changes in temperature may create stress fractures in the glass that may eventually crack.
+The glass transition temperature of the polycarbonate sheet is 148 °C, meaning the material softens gradually above this point.
+If the application requires higher temperature resistance tempered glass is a better choice.
+However, glass is a poor thermal conductor and rapid temperature changes may create stress fractures in the glass that may eventually crack.
 On the other hand, polycarbonate has good temperature resistance to cold temperatures.
 The minimum temperature for polycarbonate is -50 °C.

 5. Chemical resistance